dashakash86/Time-Series-Forecasting---Case-1---US-Savings-Rate-Data/README.md

 # Time-Series-Forecasting---Case-1---US-Savings-Rate-Data
-From raw empirical sample data, identify model, estimate parameters, and forecast into future.
+An analysis on US savings rate data (published by the U.S Dept. of Commerce) to identify the adequate time series model, estimate the parameters, and forecast two years into the future.
+Tool used: SAS